Day 10

 At Basecamp, on an upturned log I found a group of white brackets (Fig. 10.2).

-On a large log, I saw a couple of tall Parasola conopilea (Fig. 10.3), groups of Eupezizella roseoguttata on the logs’ cut end grain (Fig. 10.4) and Daldinia concentrica (Fig. 10.5).
+On a large log, I saw a couple of tall Parasola conopilea, groups of Lachnum virgineum on the logs’ cut end grain (Fig. 10.3) and Daldinia concentrica (Fig. 10.4).

 On the Basecamp railway path, I saw the Mycena and the Stereum hirsutum from previous weeks.

-I found a stick with lots of moist yellow jelly fungi — possibly Dacrymyces stillatus (Fig. 10.6)
+I found a stick with lots of moist yellow jelly fungi — most likely Dacrymyces stillatus (Fig. 10.5)

 THE DELL

-On an upturned log, I found a small Dictydiaethalium plumbeum (Fig. 10.7) and the later grey forms of the Dictydiaethalium plumbeum found in week nine.
+On an upturned log, I found a small Dictydiaethalium plumbeum (Fig. 10.6) and the later grey forms of the Dictydiaethalium plumbeum found on Day Nine.

-In The Dell I saw more Mucilago crustacea (Fig. 10.8), the Phleogena faginea on upturned logs, Auricularia auricula and a funnel shaped Lactarius tabidus (Fig. 10.9).
+In The Dell I saw more Mucilago crustacea (Fig. 10.7), the Phleogena faginea on upturned logs and a funnel shaped Lactarius tabidus (Fig. 10.8).

-The Bulgaria inquinans remained on the sculpted log along the path and in the Enclosed Area were the usual fungi: Clavulina coralloides, Leota lubrica, Picipes badius and Typhula juncea.
+The Bulgaria inquinans remained on the sculpted log along the path and in the Enclosed Area were the usual fungi: Clavulina coralloides, Leotia lubrica, Picipes badius and Typhula juncea.

 YEW GROVE AREA

-Further along the trail, I spotted more Eupezizella roseoguttata, found Coprinellus disseminatus and juvenile Auricularia auricula (Fig. 10.12).
+Further along the trail, I spotted more Lachnum virgineum, Coprinellus disseminatus and juvenile Auricularia auricula (Fig. 10.11).

 OUTPOST AREA